GuilhermeFranciscoPereira/Eventos_Fatec_Itu-Back-End/README.en.md

 - `./src/app.module.ts`: Root module that declares/imports the application's other modules, controllers, and providers.
 - `./src/main.ts`: Application entry point, where Nest is initialized and configured.

+- `./src/assets:` directory to organize additional static resources.
+    - `readme:` Folder that will store our photos for use in the documentation ( README )

 - `./src/modules:` The modules folder brings together all the application's modules, each in its own directory to keep logic, controllers, and providers well-organized and decoupled, all then imported by the root module (AppModule).
     - `common:` We concentrate functionality shared by multiple modules; this is where components that don't belong to a specific domain are stored.